Help your potential matches find common interests.

 really dig on much popular music, basically because the radio

-pop-rock scene a corporate cesspool.
-Some favorites: Guided By
+pop-rock scene is essentially a corporate cesspool.
+Some favorites:

-Voices, Frank Zappa, Tom Waits, King Crimson, Husker Du, Arcade
+Guided By Voices, Frank Zappa, Tom Waits, King Crimson, Husker Du,

-Fire, Modest Mouse, The Mountain Goats, Ryan Adams, John Zorn, Mr.
+Arcade Fire, Modest Mouse, The Mountain Goats, Ryan Adams, John

-Bungle, Spoon, The Clash, Elvis Costello, Charlie Mingus, Ornette
+Zorn, Mr. Bungle, Spoon, The Clash, Elvis Costello, Charlie Mingus,

-Coleman, Bill Frisell, Sage Francis, Superchunk, Wilco, My Morning
+Ornette Coleman, Bill Frisell, Sage Francis, Superchunk, Wilco, My

-Jacket, Beck, Soundgarden, Shellac, and the incomparable Marvin
+Morning Jacket, Beck, Soundgarden, Shellac, and the incomparable

 Boston Spaceships: "Zero To 99"